Name

 proc_size

-The size of the process in bytes.
+The virtual memory size of the process in bytes.

 proc_resident